Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Experiments

+So that we would have a fairer test set on which to evaluate our methods, we created two additional tiny datasets to accompany the Objectron dataset: one synthetic and one real.
+Each dataset consists of two items from each class.
+The one consisting of real images ``MiniObjectron", has 20 images per scene, captured from a set of positions around the object with low precision.
+The one consisting of synthetic images, ``SyntheticObjectron", consists of 468 images per scene, captured from a set of positions around the object with perfect precision.

 \paragraph{Base Discriminant.} In order to compute the empirical posterior and the various forms of Wellington Posterior, we need a discriminant function $f(\cdot)$, from which to build a classifier.
 We use the backbone of an ImageNet-pretrained ResNet-50 or ResNet-101 \cite{resnet}, where $f(x)$ is called the vector of logits, whose maximizer is the selected class, and whose normalized exponential is called softmax vector.
-With an abuse of notation, when clear from the context, we refer to $f(x)$ as both the vector of logits and the softmax.
-Fine-tuning and validation for ResNet-50 on Objectron, and ResNet-101 on ImageNetVid used one frame from each scene.
+Fine-tuning and validation for ResNet-50 on Objectron, and ResNet-101 on ImageNetVid, used one frame from each scene.
 The focus is not to achieve the highest possible accuracy, but to provide a meaningful estimate of uncertainty relative to the variability of different images of the same scene.
 For this reason, we select the most common, not the highest performing, baseline classifier.
-We achieve > 95\% validation accuracy for Objectron and $\sim$ 75\% validation accuracy for ImageNetVid.
+For reference, we achieve $>$ 95\% validation accuracy for Objectron and $\sim$ 75\% validation accuracy for ImageNetVid.